ameseee/kwk-curriculum-site/swift-ios/projects/countdown-timer/index.md

 ### Tips

 - You will need to utilize the Swift 4 `Date()` class
-- You will need to utilize JavaScripts `Timer.scheduledTimer` class and function
+- You will need to utilize Swifts `Timer.scheduledTimer` class and function
 - You will probably have to do some work with around converting numbers to strings, and vice versa
 - You will probably have to split apart strings

-Here's <a target="blank" href="https://turingschool-projects.github.io/countdown-timer-js/">an example</a>:
+Here's an example:

 <img alt="Screenshot of countdown timer, ticking each second" src="{{ site.url }}/swift-ios/projects/countdown-timer/assets/example.gif">